angellineeee/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename a specific tag in the list
+4. AddressBook prompt for confirmation of the request
+5. User confirm the request
+6. AddressBook saves the changes made to the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

+5a.
+User reject or decline the change

+> 5a1.
+AddressBook shows a message that request is cancelled <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should backup the address book weekly incase of lost data.

 ## Appendix D : Glossary